15 Herramientas de Colaboración en Línea Para Aumentar la Eficiencia de tu Proyecto

 Troop Messenger is a team communication platform that helps remote and hybrid teams keep in touch and stay aligned on their work.

-Why I picked Troop Messenger: This platform's main features include instant messaging, voice and video calling, video conferencing, file sharing, and screen sharing and remote screen control.
-The main reason it made it onto my list is because of its extensive capabilities for connecting team members working together, but apart.
+Why I picked Troop Messenger: This platform's major features caught my attention, include instant messaging, voice and video calling, video conferencing, file sharing, and screen sharing and remote screen control.
+The main reason Troop Messenger made it onto my list, however, is because of its extensive capabilities for connecting team members working together but apart.
 It keeps all of your communications in a single platform, making it easier to find information and keep conversations centralized.
-It's worth noting that although it’s a SaaS tool, self-hosting, API, and custom application options are available, too.
+I also want to note that, although it’s a SaaS tool, self-hosting, API, and custom application options are available, too.

 Troop Messenger Standout Features & Integrations